missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does A Traffic Ticket Work In Missouri?

 Law enforcement officials in Missouri issue traffic tickets to road users suspected of violating state traffic laws.
 In most cases, these tickets may be paid off with monetary fines, and other times, the offender may be required to appear in court.
 Traffic tickets are taken seriously in Missouri, and they must be responded to on or before the date shown on the ticket.
-Failure to do so may result in the suspension of the individual’s driver’s license, additional late fees, and in some cases, a warrant will be issued for the individual’s arrest.
+Failure to do so may result in the suspension of the individual’s driver’s license, additional late fees, and in some cases, a warrant may be issued for the individual’s arrest.
 Traffic tickets can be paid online, in person, or via mail.

 Are Driving Records Public In Missouri?